danutibe07/Recipe_app/README.md

 # 📖 Recipe-app <a name="about-the-project"></a>

 The **Recipe-app** is a classic example of a blog website.
-It is a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+It is a fully functional website that will show the list of recipes and empower readers to interact with them by adding trying out the different food recipes.

 ## 🛠 Built With <a name="built-with"></a>